Lottery officials wait for winner of $425 mln Powerball to step up

-MILPITAS, California Lottery officials in California were waiting on Thursday to hear from the holder of the single winning ticket of a $425.3 million national Powerball prize, a day after announcing the sixth highest jackpot drawing in U.S. history.
+MILPITAS, Calif.
+Feb 20 Lottery officials were waiting on Thursday to hear from the holder of the single winning ticket for a $425.3 million Powerball prize bought in Northern California, a day after announcing the sixth highest jackpot drawing in U.S. history.

-The winning ticket in the nationwide game was bought at a Chevron gas station next to a freeway ramp in the Northern California city of Milpitas, about 40 miles southeast of San Francisco.
+The winning ticket in the nationwide game was bought at a Chevron gas station in Milpitas, California, about 40 miles southeast of San Francisco.
 The retailer will receive a bonus of $1 million.

-Alex Traverso, spokesman for the California Lottery, which manages Powerball matters in the state as well as other games, said he did not expect the holder of the Powerball ticket to come forward on Thursday.
+Alex Traverso, spokesman for the California Lottery, said he did not expect the holder of the Powerball ticket to come forward on Thursday, but lottery officials would hold a news conference later at the gas station.

 "The first day is usually that moment when they try to figure things out, so I would be surprised if we would see them today," he said of the winner, whose ticket matched all six winning numbers in the Powerball drawing.
 They were 1, 17, 35, 49, 54 and 34, according to the Powerball website.